ronf/asyncssh/docs/api.rst

-To specify a subject name pattern instead of a specific certificate, base64-encoded certificate data should be replaced with the string 'Subject:' followed by a a comma-separated list of X.509 relative distinguished name components.
+To specify a subject name pattern instead of a specific certificate, base64-encoded certificate data should be replaced with the string 'Subject:' followed by a comma-separated list of X.509 relative distinguished name components.

 AsyncSSH extends the PKIX-SSH syntax to also support matching on a